x1ty43/JSFunFall2024/docs/InstallationGuideMac.md

 Before class began, you should have received emails and training from CanCode Communities about on how to install, setup, and use Microsoft Teams.

 You will need to give Teams permissions for _Screen Recording_, because we ask students to share their screens during class.
-[Here is how you can enable this on Monterey, Big Sur, and Catalina.](https://www.marquette.edu/microsoft-teams/teams-macos-access.php)
+See "Turn on Screen Sharing" in [Microsoft's "New Teams for Mac - Overview and prerequisites" article](https://td.cscc.edu/TDClient/68/Portal/KB/ArticleDet?ID=489) or refer to the "Trainee Success Welcome Guide".

 ## Xcode